AmoebeLabs/material3-themes-manual/docs/start/installation.md

   themes: !include_dir_merge_named themes/
 ```

-The theme will be automatically available once you have reloaded the themes using the Home Assistant 'Developer Tools' > 'Services' > 'frontend.reload_themes' service.
+The theme will be available automatically once you reload the themes with the Home Assistant 'Developer Tools' > 'Services' > 'frontend.reload_themes' service.

 Or just restart Home Assistant!